SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/endpoint/cybereason_malop_activity.md

 ## Configure

-This setup guide shows how to forward all MalOp activities to SEKOIA.IO.
+This setup guide will lead you into forwarding all MalOp activities to SEKOIA.IO.

 ### Create your intake